 If you experience any of these, you must self-isolate and book a free test online or call 119 immediately.

 - have symptoms of Covid-19 and are waiting for a test

 - are part of the household of a suspected or confirmed Covid-19 case

-- have been told or alerted through NHS Test and Trace service or App that you are a close contact of a Covid-19 case
+- have been told or alerted by the council’s contact tracing service, NHS Test and Trace service or app that you are a close contact of a Covid-19 case

 - have been told to self-isolate because you’re in close contact with a Covid-19 case

-For more information on how to self-isolate if you live alone, with others or with vulnerable people and what support you can access - https://beta.lambeth.gov.uk/covid-19-self-isolation-posters
+For more information on how to self-isolate if you live alone, with others or with vulnerable people and what support you can access, see our self-isolation guidance.

-Stop the spread: Wash your hands, wear a mask & keep 2m distance from people not in your household #KeepLambethSafe
+Stop the spread: wash your hands, wear a mask and keep a 2-metre distance from people not in your household #KeepLambethSafe